stanford-policylab/opp/data_readme.md

   over the same person in the same day
 - Data is missing search and contraband information, as well as outcomes other than citations
+- Hispanic race data is likely underreported, given that ACS 2017 5-year estimates suggest Hispanic individuals make up ~25% of the population, but only ~4% of stops in Tampa
 - The data sources are public (it's unclear what the difference is between the stop types):
   - https://publicrec.hillsclerk.com/Traffic/Civil_Traffic_Name_Index_files/